Def Jam's How to Be a Player: Plot

 Jenny cannot stand Dray's way of treating women.
 As soon as Dray leaves, she and Katrina snoop around and find Dray's mobile black book of his women.
 Jenny plans to set Dray up at the party in a hostile environment, hoping that Dray, if he gets caught, will reform his ways.
 After Jenny and Katrina call the women and receive their numbers, they both leave.

-Dray makes his daily rounds of sex with his women, including his three main ones: Robin (Beverly Johnson), a married woman, Amber (Amber Smith), a sexy thespian, and Sherri (Stacii Jae Johnson), a freaky dominatrix.
+Dray makes his daily rounds of sex with his women, including his three main ones: Robin, a married woman, Amber, a sexy thespian, and Sherri, a freaky dominatrix.
 Afterwards, Dray goes to the cookout briefly before continuing on to the party.
 When he sees all of the women there, including Jenny and Katrina, he understands that he has been set up by them.
 He figures out a way get all of the women out of the party, without them noticing about each other and confrontation about Dray.
 He then heads to Jenny and Katrina to explain that when a player is put in a hostile environment, a player doesn't reform: he adapts to the situation.
 Dray leaves to go home and wait for Lisa to come see him after a long day at work.

 While Dray is waiting for Lisa, Katrina shows up at the last minute to apologize.
 However, she has become fascinated with Dray and has been fantasizing about him.
 Before leaving, she makes a move on Dray and they have sex, apparently fulfilling her fantasy.
 Lisa returns, but Katrina is able to leave without her noticing.
 However as Lisa changes into her nightwear, she sees a dress, bra, and heels with smears of lipstick spelling out: "Busted, Adapt."
 Realizing that Katrina has set him up, Dray knows that he finally got caught.